Maintaining Aid Eligibility

 In order to continue receiving financial aid, you must maintain satisfactory academic progress.
 This means you need to uphold a good GPA and complete classes while making progress towards successful completion of a degree/certificate.
 Click here for more information about the Satisfactory Academic Progress Policy.

 You must maintain a cumulative grade point average of 2.0 or higher.

 You must maintain a cumulative completion rate of 66.67%.

 Aid eligibility is limited to 150% of a program's credit length (approximately 135 credits for two-year degree and 75 for one-year certificate) even if a degree is not earned.

-Follow your progress, click here for the SAP Policy flow.
+Follow your progress, see the SAP Policy Flow.

 Frequently Asked Questions

 What tools does COCC have to help students keep on track?

 GradTracks is a tool to help you track their progress.
 GradTracks helps you see how completed courses are applied towards their degree/certificate and what requirements and courses are needed to graduate.